swiftlang/swift-llbuild/README.md

 ----------

-The design of llbuild is a continuation of the LLVM philosophy of applying library-based design to traditional developers tools.
+The design of llbuild is a continuation of the LLVM philosophy of applying library-based design to traditional developer tools.
 [Clang](http://clang.llvm.org) has followed this approach to deliver a high performance compiler and assembler while also enabling new tools like clang-format or the libclang interfaces for code completion and indexing.
 However, the rigid command line interface between traditional build systems and the compiler still limits the optimizations and features which can be implemented in Clang.

-llbuild is designed to allow construction of more feature rich build environments which can integrate external tools like the compiler using an API/library-based approach, instead of a purely command line interface.
-We believe that by allowing the build system and the tools it invokes to directly communicate and to be co-designed we can unlock additional optimization opportunities and build more robust, easy-to-use build systems.
+llbuild is designed to allow construction of more feature rich build environments which integrate external tools -- like the compiler -- using APIs instead of command line interfaces.
+By allowing the build system and tools to communicate directly and to be co-designed, we believe we can unlock additional optimization opportunities and create more robust, easy-to-use build systems.

 Philosophy